Senior Energy Policy Researcher

 Key knowledge and skills associated with this position include but is not limited to the following:

-- An understanding of the challenges and opportunities for renewable electricity and the electrification of heat and transport in Ireland
+- An understanding of the challenges and opportunities for Energy Performance Certificates in the Built Environment.

 The successful candidate will be based in SEAI and will develop collaborative linkages with the UCD Energy Institute and the broader academic and energy policy system.